Even Faster Kernel Matrix Linear Algebra via Density Estimation: Results and Comparison to Prior Best

-Our \cref{a12} actually achieves a stronger guarantee: it can approximate every coordinate of $Ky$ up to a multiplicative $1+\eps$ factor and additive $\eps/\sqrt{n}$ term.
-See \cref{a4} for a technical overview of our result.
-In \cref{a26} we additionally give an argument, suggesting that among a ``natural" class of algorithms which achieve our per-coordinate error, the running time of $n^{1+p}$ maybe necessary.
+Our theorem achieves a stronger guarantee: it can approximate every coordinate of $Ky$ up to a multiplicative $1+\eps$ and additive $\eps/\sqrt{n}$ factor term.
+See \cref{a1} for the proof.
+In \cref{a6} we additionally give an argument, suggesting that among a natural class of algorithms which achieve our per-coordinate error, the running time of $n^{1+p_g}$ maybe necessary, where $p_g$ is the best exponent in a KDE query (currently $p_g = 0.173 + o(1)$ \cite{b12}).

+\begin{remark} While our primary Matrix-Vector Product algorithm focuses on non-negative vectors, we demonstrate that relaxing this constraint to general mixed-sign vectors may encounter conditional quadratic-time hardness barriers: in \cref{a20} and \cref{a21}, we show that allowing general mixed-sign vectors renders a related problem conditionally hard (requiring nearly quadratic time under SETH). \end{remark}

-A direct application of our non-negative matrix vector product is faster approximate matrix-multiplication algorithm between a kernel matrix $K$ and any entry-wise non-negative matrix $A$ (e.g. another kernel matrix).
-In $\wt O\left( \frac{d n^{2+p}}{\eps^{2+2p}} \right)$, it outputs an approximation $B$ to $KA$ whose frobenius norm error $\|KA-B\|_F$ is bounded by $\eps \|KA\|_F$, rather than $\eps \|K\|_F \|A\|_F$, as is typical of standard approximate matrix multiplication algorithms.
-We refer to \cref{a5} for details.
+Our non-neg.\ matrix vector product algorithm also implies faster approximate matrix-multiplication algorithm of a Gaussian kernel matrix $K$ with any entry-wise non-neg.\ matrix $A$ (e.g. another kernel matrix).
+In time $n$ times a single non-neg.\ matrix vector query, we can output an approximation $B$ to $KA$ whose frobenius norm error $\|KA-B\|_F$ is bounded by $\eps \|KA\|_F$, rather than $\eps \|K\|_F \|A\|_F$, as is typical of approximate matrix multiplication algorithms; see \cref{a2} for details.
+Our non-neg. matrix vector product is also central to the following two subsections.